jonlpersson/ed-latimore/site/_drafts/8-signs-you-re-a-highly-functioning-alcoholic.md

 Or their mood will suddenly change completely, beyond becoming a little more talkative and social.

 It’s hard to recognize these changes if a person's mood changes slightly, but a slight change isn’t what we’re looking for here.
 If a generally peaceful person suddenly starts throwing things and starting fights, they need help.
 This is especially true if the person is in denial about the behavior or becomes defensive.

+## **Financial Struggles**

+Alcohol and other substance abuse can be expensive, but not for obvious reasons.

+Honestly, most alcohol is cheap.
+Even when I was working at T-Mobile for $9.28/hr, I could manage to find money to drink.
+The problem is that I couldn’t find the money for much else.
+I could barely afford rent and my car payments, but I always had the money for drinking.

+My top priority was drinking.

+That meant I’d call off work to drink, and the little bit of money that I did have, I’d use it for drinking.
+Now, this might seem to fly in the face of the conditions set forth to be a high-functioning alcoholic, but I was still excelling at my craft, boxing.

+In many ways, I was fortunate here because I was so broke that I did even have credit cards.
+Plenty of addicts have gotten into serious trouble by financing their habit with money they didn’t have.
+And fortunately, I was also surrounded by people who wouldn’t loan me money for alcohol, though I’d never ask because that would leave me open to being attacked as an alcoholic.